 Breastfeeding can be so much more complex than you think.
 I have breastfed two kiddos to eight months, and even though I wanted to breastfeed my third child we didn’t make it that far.
 With her being born prematurely and having a bad case of acid reflex it just didn’t work out for us to breastfeed.
 However, I created a stockpile while she was in the hospital for 47 days.
 So I also know all about pumping exclusively.
 These tips are things I wish I would have known when I began breastfeeding.

 Tips and Tricks to Make Breastfeeding Work Better for You.

+Use Lanolin.
 With my first child I “toughed it out” after all isn’t this what my body was made to do?
 It was horrible.
 My nipples were cracked and bleeding.
 I wish I would have got a bottle of lanolin and used it!
 With my second child lanolin saved my nipples.
 With my third child, I would line the pump flange with a small amount of lanolin and it helps keep my nipples from getting irritated.

+Invest in some cooling pads.
 Back on the topic of “toughing it out”, never again (Even though I’m done having babies).
 I didn’t try the cooling breast pads until I had my third child and they were so soothing to raw nipples.
 Pumping every three hours sucked, but we do what we gotta do.
 They took the burn and deep sting away.